UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ---
-title: Create a Service Principal Name for Azure Stack
+title: How to create a Service Principal Name for Azure Stack
 description: Learn how to create SPN to manage your Azure Stack
 services: azure-stack
 author: Chris Black